Last updated on November 2nd, 2021

 If you want help, you can also join communities like CouchSurfing or Nomadlist.
 Here you can get information from experienced nomads.
 Besides, staying connected will always work.
 You can also join our growing community where digital nomads share their experiences.

-Some of the jobs and industries you can do as a digital nomad are:
+Some of the best digital nomad jobs and industries are:

 - Digital marketing specialist

 - Digital advertising industry

 First of all, even though it sounds very tempting, you need to meet specific requirements to become a digital nomad.
 For example, before you quit your full-time job, you should build a portfolio that will help you attract clients.
 Even if you do not have an income, you should have enough savings to get by for a few months.